michel-leonard/C-Quadratic-Sieve/README.md

 | 270 | `./qs 1415606447884291776606783262139201189953436249643759632827004228713595295320953939`  | 13 min
 | 290 | `./qs 1311212776762431067307390080218400290276233806447008972197996326428961782072889375956641`  | 1 h

-The initial software goal was to **factor 200-bit RSA in 30 seconds**, after which there were fewer situations tested.\
+The initial software goal was to **factor 200-bit RSA in 30 seconds**, after which there were fewer situations tested.
-Only a few dozen RSA numbers larger than 250 bits have been tested, they have been factorized.\
+- Some RSA numbers larger than 250 bits have been tested, they have been factorized.
-During a "stress test" that lasted 2 hours, the software factored a **300-bit RSA** number.
+- During a stress test that lasted 2 hours, the software factored a **300-bit RSA** number.

+The software factored the **321-bit** RSA number relating to the "bank card case" during a technical test that laster 12 hours.
+Quadratic sieve parameters were 25,000 prime numbers in factor base and 256 megabytes of memory allocated.

 # Fermat numbers factorization
 |F| Value | Took  |